← Back to all posts

 White Elephant gift exchanges are a holiday classic, but they are almost always done at evening parties when people are tired and overstimulated.
 Move it to brunch and the whole energy changes.

-A late-morning start, say 11 AM, with mimosas, a waffle bar, and a pile of ridiculously wrapped gifts is genuinely delightful.
-People are fresh.
-They are in a good mood.
+A late-morning start, say 11 AM, with mimosas and a waffle bar and a pile of ridiculously wrapped gifts is genuinely delightful.
+People show up fresh and in a good mood instead of dragging in after a long day.
 The gift stealing gets more theatrical when everyone is caffeinated rather than three glasses of wine deep.

 Set a firm price limit ($20 works well) and make it clear whether gifts should be funny, useful, or chaotic.
 Ambiguity leads to one person bringing a thoughtful cashmere scarf while someone else brings a singing fish plaque.
 Both are valid, but it helps when everyone is on the same wavelength.

 When you send invitations, be specific about the format.
 SMS invitations through Lemonvite have a 98% open rate, which means your guests will actually read the rules instead of showing up confused and empty-handed.
+And if your crew is spread across the globe, guests outside the US and Canada get the very same invitation delivered over WhatsApp, so nobody misses the memo.
 You can include all the details right in the invitation, no separate email or group chat required.

 7. Host a Charity-Focused Gathering